Make-School-Courses/WEB-1.1-Web-Architecture/README.md

 ## Prerequisites:

-None
+1. WEB 1.0 (Web Foundations)

 ## Learning Outcomes

 By the end of the course, you will be able to ...

-1. Identify & Describe
+1. Use Flask routes & route variables to create web pages with dynamic content.
-1. Explain
+1. Use forms & Jinja2 templates to take user input and display a result.
-1. Compare & Contrast
+1. Make API calls & use/analyze the JSON data to show a result to the user.
-1. Design & Implement
+1. Read and write to the MongoDB database using the PyMongo Object Document Mapper (ODM).
-1. Practice
+1. Implement Flask route tests to verify the correctness of routes.

 ## Schedule